luteresa/udacity-project/step1/P1_CarND-LaneLines/writeup.md

-### 1. Describe your pipeline.
+### 1. Describe my pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

 First, I converted the images to grayscale

+Second, gaussian blue for image

-Second, Canny Edge Detection
+third, Canny Edge Detection

+fourth, define a polygon to mask

-third,  Hough Tranform  line detection
+fifh,  Hough Tranform  line detection

-fourth,　draw lane line
+sixth,　draw lane line

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by lines_classify2()

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+in lines_classify2(img,lines), i follow steps below:

+step 1:classify lines by the sign of line's slope(for left lines and right lines);

+step 2: calclulate average slope of left_line and right_line;

+step 3: filter some error slope;

+step 4:calcluate average slope again(removed error slope);

+step 5:calcluate left_bottom point of left_line and right_bottom point of right_line

+at last, draw two lines(left_lien and right_line)

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when vechle turn around;

 Another shortcoming could be ...